In This Article

 Under SB 6, there is no private right of action.
 In other words, SB 6 can only be enforced by the Connecticut Attorney General (AG), even if the actions performed were in violation of the Connecticut Unfair Trade Practices Act (CUTPA).
 The AG must provide entities with a grace period, which includes a notice of violation, and an opportunity to address the violations within 60 days of receiving the notice.

-If you’d like to see how the Lepide Data Security Platform can help get ready for SB 6, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help get ready for SB 6, schedule a demo with one of our engineers.

 Iain Roberts